-They all have something to bring to the table, from great typography to interesting use of contact or space.
-All of these came from creative designers who publish their work on Behance.
+In this post, I’ve gathered 29 amazing and beautiful magazine covers.
+They all have something to bring to the table, from great typography to interesting use of content and space.
+All of these covers come from creative designers who publish their work on Behance.

-Some of the examples are quite simple and straightforward yet others are busy and complicated.
+Some of the examples are quite simple and straightforward, yet others are busy and complicated.
 However, all of them are beautiful and inspiring.
 Let’s get started!

-4. On the desk
+4. On the Desk